pkiyer/f5-101-lab-kubernetes/docs/class1/module2/lab2.rst

   sudo iptables-save | grep my-frontend

-This will list you the different iptables rules that were created regarding our frontend service.
+This will list the different iptables rules that were created regarding our frontend service.

 .. image:: /_static/f5-container-connector-list-frontend-iptables.png
    :align: center